Brick-and-mortar shops face stiff competition in this modern world.

 Monitor Backlinks is the best tool for beginners to the backlink and SEO world.
 It’s designed for ease of use, and your dashboard will tell you everything you need to know about your rankings and more.

-You’ll get a full, comprehensive overview of all of your backlinks, and it will even let you do more advanced things like remove bad links that are killing your rankings and spy on your competitor’s good links.
+Apart from that, you’ll get a full, comprehensive overview of all of your backlinks.
+It will even let you do more advanced things like remove bad links that are killing your rankings and spy on your competitor’s good links.